-Introduces engineering-problem-solving techniques, design processes, modelling of simple structural and mechanical systems using CAD, and systems analysis in Excel.
+Introduces engineering-problem-solving techniques, design processes, modelling of simple engineering systems using CAD, and systems analysis in Excel.
 Emphasizes engineering design procedures by incorporating group projects and presentations.
 Course Lab fee of $11 for computers applies.
 Lab access fee of $35 for computers applies.

 Introduces the various areas of engineering to pre-engineering majors and others interested in learning more about the contributions engineers make to our modern society.
 Includes a brief history of engineering and discussions about what engineers really do.
 Discusses professional ethics, responsibilities, and career opportunities.
 Includes lectures, guest speakers, and in-class exercises.